joryeugene/minimalist-responsive-personal-landing-page/README.md

 It uses _fluid sizing_ and _spacing_, _tailored background image selection_ through media queries, and enhanced _accessibility_ through _ARIA attributes_ and _keyboard_ accessibility.

 * Background image can be changed with the button in the bottom right corner
-* Optimal page load speeds with minimal HTTP requests, reduced file sizes, and targeted preloading.
+* Optimal page load speeds with minimal HTTP requests (reduced latency), reduced file sizes, and targeted preloading.
 * Alternate background images are preload depending on device screen size and orientation
 * When hovering over or focused on a main icon, see through to the background image with inline SVGs
 * Everything is keyboard accessible